 Suggested by: Dario of Beyond Sofia

-Sofia is a city with a unique mix of cultural heritages that contribute to a rich variety of food.
+Sofia is a city with a unique mix of cultural heritage that contributes to a rich variety of food.
 But like most who live here, I have a favorite dining place.

-Rainbow factory isn’t just some ordinary venue that can satisfy your appetite, it’s a place will put you in a good mood!
+Rainbow Factory isn’t just some ordinary venue that can satisfy your appetite, it’s a place that will put you in a good mood!
 How?
-The restaurant has eternally friendly and cheerful staff obsessed with creating culinary masterpieces as you sit in a very pleasant and hospitable interior and enjoy relaxing music.
+The restaurant has an eternally friendly and cheerful staff obsessed with creating culinary masterpieces as you sit in a very pleasant and hospitable interior and enjoy relaxing music.

 I’ve found nothing better than their sandwiches — always fresh, and I typically finish with a piece of mascarpone and chocolate cake alongside a latte.
 This is real happiness!

-The Rainbow factory two locations, both located in the city center.
+The Rainbow Factory has two locations, both located in the city center.

 6 Yuri Venelin str. // +359 89 857 9999